chmc-mcmc/mathematica/README.md

 + A remark for some duplicate questions

 To reveal the problems of methods, __quantitative__ experiments based on multivariate normal distribution can be used.
-If even the normal distribution cannot be estimated correctly, then how can it be possible to be used for other distributions?
-Some guys  simply keep asking for "more experiments compared with the latest methods", any suggestions?

 # Reference
 + For MCMC: Statistical Mechanics Algorithms and Computations